librasteve/Air-Plugin-Asciinema/README.md

 ## Installation

-If you already have [Air](https://raku.land/zef:librasteve/Air) installed, then:
+If you already have [Air](https://raku.land/zef:librasteve/Air) working, then:

  - `zef install Air::Plugin::Asciinema`